UncategoriesStem cells from diabetic patients coaxed to become insulin-secreting cells

 Stem cells from diabetic patients coaxed to become insulin-secreting cells

+Researchers have produced insulin-secreting cells from stem cells derived from the skin of patients with type 1 diabetes.
+The cells (blue), made from stem cells, can secrete insulin (green) in response to glucose.
 Signaling a potential new approach to treating diabetes, researchers at Washington University School of Medicine in St. Louis and Harvard University have produced insulin-secreting cells from stem cells derived from patients with type 1 diabetes.
 People with this form of diabetes can?t make their own insulin and require regular insulin injections to control their blood sugar.
 The new discovery suggests a personalized treatment approach to diabetes may be on the horizon - one that relies on the patients? own stem cells to manufacture new cells that make insulin.more